kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 * Static provisioning - EFS filesystem needs to be created manually first, then it could be mounted inside container as a persistence volume (PV) using the driver.
 * Mount Options - Mount options could be specified in persistence volume (PV) to define how the volume should be mounted.
 Aside from normal mount options, you can also specify `tls` as mount option to enable encryption in transit of EFS filesystem.

+**Notes**:
+* Since EFS is an elastic filesystem that doesn't really enforce any filesystem capacity.
+The actual storage capacity value in persistence volume and persistence volume claim is not used when creating the filesystem.
+However, since the storage capacity is a required field, you still need to specify the value and you can use any valid value for the capacity.

 ### Installation
 Deploy AWS EFS CSI driver: